-FOLLOW-UP: A follow-up "support system" is available to employees to enhance their day-to-day recovery.
-The process includes workplace re-entry consultation, tailored self-help support groups and individual counseling sessions, as needed.
+FOLLOW-UP: A follow-up support system is available to employees to enhance their day-to-day recovery.
+The process includes workplace re-entry consultation, tailored self-help support groups and individual counseling sessions as needed.

 OTHER RESOURCES: We realize that some people are more comfortable with options other than EAP.
 For more information you can contact Value Options EAP 24/7 at (800)288-0882 or Connecticare EAP 24/7 at (888)946-4658.
 For more self-help information or to contact a help organization directly, use the links provided.